 The Devonian was when suddenly a huge variety of fish appeared – at least 70 families.
 The dominant group was the lobe-fins, from which certain tetrapods apparently evolved.
 Lobe-fins still exist in the form of coelacanths and lungfish, but they are no longer dominant.
 ‘The age of fishes’ soon came to an end, as massive perturbations at the end of the period tore into the oceanic world, rendering 75% of fish families extinct.

-With their belief in a single tree of life, palaeontologists for most of the 20th century sought to trace the ancestry of tetrapods back to lungfish.
+With their belief in a single tree of life, palaeontologists sought for most of the 20th century to trace the ancestry of tetrapods back to lungfish.
 The combination of gills and lungs seemed an obvious intermediate stage.
 However, the natural world is not a simple place.
 Air breathing has arisen independently several times in the course of fish evolution, and the view that lungfish went on to become committed land-dwellers has been dropped.
 They are now characterised as ‘living fossils’ – animals that have changed little over tens, even hundreds, of millions of years.
+Try as they might, they failed to climb ‘Mount Improbable’.

 Today there are just three genera of lungfish, one occurring in parts of Africa, one in South America, one in Australia.
 They live in a variety of habitats, such as lakes, rivers and wetlands, and their breathing apparatus varies accordingly.
 In addition to gills for breathing under water they have highly modified swim bladders (lungs) with which to absorb oxygen gulped from the air.
 The most proficient air-breathers are the African lungfish.
 They have overcome the hazards of drought conditions not by evolving legs and abandoning water altogether – or permanently returning to the water – but by developing a cardio-pulmonary system that minimises loss of oxygen and by instinctively burying themselves in the mud.
 There, sometimes for months, they lie cocooned in a state of suspended animation, a behaviour which fossilised burrows from the early Carboniferous show to be very ancient.
 Australian lungfish, by contrast, live in areas that are wet all the time.
 They obtain most of their oxygen from the water.